 This takes place every Thursday morning at 8:00 a.m. in the upper yard.

 Garfield partners with LEAP Arts in Education; the San Francisco Symphony; the San Francisco Opera’s ARIA program; the San Francisco Opera Guild, and others to provide meaningful access to the arts for Garfield students.
 Every year, students are presented with a variety of arts programming options, and then each grade votes on what they would most like to do.

 Some of these arts enrichment activities at Garfield may include:

 - Dance & Movement for 2nd Grade students

 - Literature through Theater for 3rd Grade students

 - Theater and Storytelling for 5th Grade students

-In November, 10 students from grades 3 - 5 learned and performed an abridged version of Rossini's The Barber of Seville in partnership with the San Francisco Opera Guild's Opera à la Carte program.
+In the past, kids from grades 3 - 5 learned and performed an abridged version of Rossini's The Barber of Seville in partnership with the San Francisco Opera Guild's Opera à la Carte program.
 Finally, Kindergarten and 3rd grade students will participate in San Francisco Opera’s ARIA Residency Program.

 These include RazKids; the Stanford University EPGY Language and Writing Course; BrainPOP; Star Fall; Grammar Gallery, IXL Math & ELA, and much more.